-At the time, the main purpose of swimwear was to hide the human body, particularly the female body.
+The primary function of swimwear at the time was to conceal the human body, especially the feminine body.

 SWIMSUITS: THE BEING OF EVERYTHING

-Several years later, in 1913, stylist Carl Jantzen introduced a two-piece made up of shorts and a tight top, but in the beginning, the industry and society didn't accept it very well.
+A few years later, in 1913, stylist Carl Jantzen unveiled a two-piece consisting of shorts and a fitted top, but initially the business and the public weren't particularly accepting of it.

-With the arrival of the 1920s, society started to consider that showing off more skin than usual was less daring.
+As the 1920s rolled around, society began to feel that exposing more skin than usual was less adventurous.

-The 1930s saw the back and sides gaining not only space but serious exposure.
+The back and sides gained not only space but also significant exposure during the 1930s.

-From the beautiful cut-out swimsuits by Claire McCardell to the appearance of stars like Jayne Mansfield, Rita Hayworth and Ava Gardner – not to mention countless pinups and showgirls – in more revealing unique pieces and, increasingly, two pieces, the nature of what was an acceptable suit kept changing continuously.
+The definition of what was an acceptable suit changed constantly, starting with the stunning cut-out swimsuits by Claire McCardell and continuing with the appearance of stars like Jayne Mansfield, Rita Hayworth, and Ava Gardner as well as countless pinups and showgirls in more revealing one-of-a-kind pieces and, increasingly, two-piece suits.

 SWIMSUITS: WHEN EVERYTHING CHANGED

-And in some cases they even became attractive!
+And in some cases, they even started to look good!

 Recycled Swimwear FAQs